On Stein's test of uniformity on the hypersphere: Connections to other tests

-A different view on the Sobolev test statistic considers a $L^2$ distance on an angular function $g$ \citep{Beran1968,Gine1975}.
-Here, the Sobolev test, which is the locally most powerful rotation-invariant test for testing $\mathcal{H}_0$ against alternatives with density $g(\cdot ^\top \bmu)$, is given by
+A different representation of Sobolev tests is based on the $L^2$ norm of an angular function $g$ \citep{Beran1968,Gine1975}.
+Here, the corresponding Sobolev test, which is the asymptotically and locally most powerful rotation-invariant test for testing $\mathcal{H}_0$ against local alternatives of the form $(1-\kappa)+\kappa g(\cdot^\top\bmu)$, as $\kappa\to 0$, is given by